jlanga/smsk/README.md

 This is a small skeleton to create Snakemake workflows.
 [Snakemake](https://bitbucket.org/snakemake/snakemake/wiki/Home) "is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style."

-The idea is to create a workflow with of snakefiles, resolve dependencies with pip and brew, and
+The idea is to create a workflow with of snakefiles, resolve dependencies with `conda`, `pip`, tarballs, and if there is no other option, `docker`.

 ## 2. First steps

-Follow the contents of the `.travis.yml` file
+Follow the contents of the `.travis.yml` file:

-0. Install (Ana|mini)conda
+0. Install (ana|mini)conda

 - [Anaconda](https://www.continuum.io/downloads)